ROCm/rocm-install-on-windows/docs/index.rst

 All components, except visual studio plug-in should be uninstalled through control panel -> Add/Remove Program.
 Uninstallation of the HIP SDK components can be done through the Windows
 Settings app.
-Navigate to "Apps > Installed apps", click the "..." on the far right next to the component to uninstall, and click "Uninstall".
+Navigate to "Apps > Installed apps", click the ellipsis (...) on the far right next to the component to uninstall, and click "Uninstall".

 .. image:: ./data/how-to/014-uninstall-dark.png